Best Binance Alternatives for EU Users in 2026: Fully MiCA-Licensed Picks

 Verify all assets arrived correctly.
 Enable a withdrawal address whitelist if the new exchange supports it, and set up email alerts for all withdrawals.
 Keep your Binance account accessible until all funds are confirmed transferred.
 Your migration is complete — you now hold assets on a fully MiCA-confirmed exchange.

 Pro tip: You don't need to close your Binance account.
 Simply open an alternative now, run a test transfer, and keep both accounts active.
-This gives you a fully licensed backup regardless of how Binance's CASP application resolves.
+This ensures you're ready before Binance's EU exit on July 1, 2026.

 Frequently Asked Questions